steog88/PhysBiblio/README.md

 ### Import
 The default import interface can fetch and download information from INSPIRE-HEP.
 The advanced import can also work with [arXiv](www.arxiv.org), [dx.doi.org](dx.doi.org), [ISBN2bibtex](http://www.ebook.de/de/tools/isbn2bibtex).
+If an arXiv identifier is present, you can download the paper abstract from arXiv (there is an option to do this by default).

 ### Export
 It is very easy to export some entries into a `.bib` file.
 You can export the entire bibtex database, a selection or let the program export only the entries that you need to compile a given `.tex` file.

 ### Update
 PhysBiblio can use INSPIRE-HEP information in order to update the information of recently published entries.